1of0/api-scan/README.md

 # ...

-CMD [ "api-scan", "/path/to/your/source" ]
+ENTRYPOINT api-scan /path/to/your/sourcefiles
 ```

 ## Todo

-- [ ] Support for struct
+- [x] Support for struct
 - [ ] Support for enums
 - [ ] Test with other libraries
 - [ ] Support for consts